shacharRonZohar/ChatGebeta/README.md

 This Readme will describe the API for the Main branch.

-The main branch conatins two API's - One public facing api, that recieves msgs from the user, and makes calls to the second API, which runs the input through a self hosted gpt-2 model.
+The main branch conatins two API's - One public facing api, that recieves msgs from the user, and makes calls to the second API, which runs the input through a self hosted gpt-2 model, ran by PyTorch.

 This system allows us better control over the responses, but takes considerably more "personal" resources.